paulos84/unicorn/README.md

-A database and API created for white unicorn enzyme reaction trials.
+An application to create and manage a database for recording data relating to enzyme reaction trials.

-The API gives access to the database.
-It follows REST design principles, providing data in JSON format through endpoints detailed as follows.
+It provides an API to allow the database to be queried as well as updated, in addition to html forms and csv file upload or experiment results.
+The API follows REST design principles, providing data in JSON format through endpoints detailed as follows.

+...Charts

 Clone this repo to your local machine.
 In the top level directory, create a virtual environment: